Swayam200/factly-verify/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How to Deploy This Project

-Simply open [Lovable](https://lovable.dev/projects/a267f67b-a655-40e2-952d-46ba9527e988) and click on Share -> Publish.
+Follow the deployment instructions specific to your hosting provider.

-## I want to use a custom domain - is that possible?
+## Custom Domain Support

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Currently, custom domains are not supported.
+If you want to deploy your project under your own domain, we recommend using Netlify.
+Visit the documentation for more details.